phydrus/pyet_joss/paper.md

 # Estimation of Evaporation

-Evaporation(ET) is the process where a substance is converted from its liquid into its vapor phase.
-In this paper, the term evaporation is used to refer to the total evaporation from a land surface, comprising of transpiration (evaporation of water from inside the leaves), evaporation from bare soils and interception (evaporation of intercepted precipitation)[@miralles2020].
-Representing one of the largest water fluxes from cathchments, the magnitude of the flux is crucial for water related application and studies at both regional and plot scale.
+Evaporation is the process where a substance is converted from its liquid into its vapor phase.
+In this paper, the term evaporation (often referred to as 'evapotranspiration’) is used to refer to the total evaporation from a land surface, comprising of transpiration (evaporation of water from inside the leaves), evaporation from bare soils and interception (evaporation of intercepted precipitation)[@miralles2020].
+Representing one of the largest water fluxes in water balances at different scales, the magnitude of the flux is crucial for water balance studies at different scales.

-Evaporation flux is influenced from meteorological conditions, but also the availability of water, which determines if actual evaporation will occur at its potential rate (PET).
+The evaporation flux is determined by meteorological conditions.
+The availability of water will determine if actual evaporation occurs at its potential rate (PE).
 Observations of actual evaporation are limited to point measurements and require expensive instrumentation, which is often not available for most practical applications.
-A common method of obtaining actual evaporation rates is thus by using hydrological models, which compute actual evaporation by reducing the PET due to water limitations.
-These models therefore relly on accurate input of PET, which is often calibrated to match regional and plot characteristics [@OUDIN2005290].
+A common method of obtaining actual evaporation rates is thus by  sing hydrological models, which compute actual evaporation by reducing PE due to water limitations.
+These models require accurate input of PE, which is often calibrated to match regional and plot characteristics [@OUDIN2005290].

-The standard procedure to determine the potential evaporation is using the Penamn-Monteith formulation [allen1998crop, @walter2000asce], which requires standard meteorological measurements of air temperature, relative humidity, wind speed and radiation.
-Application of the Penamn-Monteith is therefore limited, as all of the data is often not available.
-Alternative methods that require less meteorological input are therefore in favor in regions where all standard meteorological variables are not measured or climate scenarios, that only offer projections of radiation and temperature.
-The study of @OUDIN2005290 gives a great introduction on the importance of alternative methods to estimate PET and also reports that in some regions the alternative PET methods outperform the Penman-Monteith method.
+A common formula to determine the potential evaporation is using the Penman-Monteith formulation [allen1998crop, @walter2000asce], which requires measurements of air temperature, relative humidity, wind speed and radiation.
+These requirements limit the applicability of the Penman-Monteith.
+Alternative methods that require less input data are therefore applied in regions where all standard meteorological variables are not measured or climate scenarios, that only offer projections of radiation and temperature.
+The study of @OUDIN2005290 gives an introduction on the importance of alternative methods to estimate PE.
+They report that in some regions the alternative PE methods outperform the Penman-Monteith method.

 # Functionality

-At this stage, `PyEt` offers the estimation of daily PET using 20 different PET methods (see table below).
-The package also provides numerous functions to estimate missing meteorological data (e.g. solar and net radiation).
-The methods are currently only implemented for 1D data (time series data).
-Future work will therefore centre on expanding functionality on 2D and 3D data as well (Numpy array, XArray, and NetCDF).
-The implemented methods are tested against other open source data to ensure proper functioning of the methods [@allen1998crop].
+`pypt` currently contains 18 different PE methods (see table below).
+The package also provides utility functions to estimate missing meteorological data (e.g. solar and net radiation).
+The methods are currently implemented for 1D data (time series data).
+Future work will expand functionality to 2D and 3D data (Numpy array, XArray, and NetCDF).
+The implemented methods are benchmarked against open source data to ensure proper functioning of the methods [@allen1998crop].

  Table 1: PET, surface and aerodynamic resistance methods included in `PyEt`.
 T, Temperature; U, Wind Speed; D, Radiation; RH, Relative Humidity; $h_{crop}$, crop height; LAI, Leaf area index; $[CO_2]$ - atmospheric